My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 I was able to use GoDaddy Studio on both the mobile app and desktop.
 Here, I was able to create ads for social media and video content.
 Source: Website Builder Expert

-GoDaddy offers email marketing across all of its plans, letting you send promotional emails, welcome emails, and even newsletters from the GoDaddy dashboard.
-I saw that I was able to send up to 100 emails per month on the Basic plan, and up to 100,000 on the most expensive Commerce plan.
+GoDaddy offers email marketing across all of its plans, letting you send promotional emails, welcome emails and even newsletters from the GoDaddy dashboard.
+You are able to send up to 100 emails per month on the Basic plan, and up to 100,000 on the most expensive Commerce plan.

 GoDaddy's email marketing dashboard